pfdubois/BridgeBidding/source/MajorOpenings.rst

 Reverse Drury does not apply over interference.

-Note that the natural 2♣ bid is no longer available, so a responder might have to bid 3♣ over 1M to show 10 points with a five-card club suit and no support for the major.
-(Combined with 1♦ - 3♣ meaning the same thing, 3♣ as a response is always invitational and not forcing).
+Note that the natural 2♣ bid is no longer available, so a responder might have to bid 3♣ over 1M to show 10 points with |6ormore| clubs and no support for the major.
+(Combined with 1♦ - 3♣ meaning the same thing, 3♣ as a response is always invitational and not forcing with |6ormore| clubs).

 Opener now reveals his strength: